 Make Way for the Ducklings!

 Any fans of Cheers can catch a glimpse of the iconic bar as you exit the gardens onto Beacon Street.
 Make a quick detour along Brimmer Street and then continue east along Chestnut towards your next destination, Acorn Street.
 From Chestnut take a left on Cedar and you’ll come upon one of the most photographed streets in Boston!
 It’s easy to see why as it’s adorable with beautiful architecture and cobblestone roads.
 Once you’re done enjoying the view, take a right onto Willow and make your way back to Beacon Street.
-Keep heading east and you’ll come upon the Massachusetts State House.
+Keep heading east and you’ll come to the Massachusetts State House.
 It was built over 200 years ago and is one of the oldest buildings in the area.
 Admire its golden dome and then take Park Street to Tremont Street and hang a right to follow part of the Freedom Trail!

 The Freedom Trail